-You can use this directory like a normal one, but check for the CAVEATS below.
+You can use this directory exactly like a normal one.
 You can have any number of mounts.
-This proves especially useful when only mounting a subdirectory (let's say we have a directory called /Public) with the --root option of brig mount and mounting all other files as read only (--readonly).
+This proves especially useful when only mounting a subdirectory of brig (let's say Public) with the --root option of brig mount and mounting all other files as read only (--readonly).